CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

 Auxiliary Closed Loop PID[1]
 ----------------------------------------------------------------------------------

 Along with the above control modes, the Talon SRX / Victor SPX has the ability to run a second PID loop, called the auxiliary PID[1] loop.
-This is typically used in differential mechanisms where application must maintain two process variables (e.g. sum/average of two sensors, along with the differenence or IMU heading).
+This is typically used in differential mechanisms where application must maintain two process variables (e.g. sum/average of two sensors, along with the difference or IMU heading).

 When used, the motor controller will simultaneously calculate:
 - PID[0] + PID[1] (this is applied to the motor output)